Moving With a Dog is Easier Now

 Moving into a brand-new home or rental feels refreshing.
 But keep in mind that your dog will soon spread his toys around or claim her spot on the carpet.

-To make cleanup (and squeaky toy searches) simpler after your new place is broken in, the place felt pads on wood floors underneath furniture.
+To make cleanup (and squeaky toy searches) simpler after your new place is broken in, place felt pads on wood floors underneath furniture.
 That way, you can slide the furniture around to clean – without damaging the flooring.
 Depending on your moving service, they may offer felt pads and even put them in place while helping you relocate.
 Of course, if your dog does damage to your wood floors with their nails or exuberant play, there are solutions.
-A good sealant can help protect wood flooring and even revive it after scratches or gauges, notes This Old House.
+A good sealant can help protect wood flooring and even revive it after scratches or gauges.

 Once you get all your belongings to the new place, try to maintain your dog’s routine.
 Bringing along their old crate, blankets, and toys can help them feel comfortable in the new house, too.